cmayron/Legal-Calculus/README.md

 6. Apply Constraints
 7. Initialize Execution

+No step may be skipped, reordered, merged, or inferred.

+Activation must begin from a clean state.

+### 13.3 Edition Load and Runtime Governors

+Upon activation:

+- The Bootloader loads Edition procedural physics, including posture rules, authority envelopes, Edition‑specific STOP expansions, and admissibility primitives.
+- The Bootloader initializes **GateZero™** (system‑level admissibility) to enforce authority, Edition boundaries, posture discipline, STOP surfaces, and reversibility.
+- The Bootloader initializes **GateSigma™** (system‑of‑systems admissibility) to enforce cross‑system consistency, cumulative authority accounting, posture continuity, emergent‑risk detection, and continuation validity.

+GateZero™ governs actions.

+GateSigma™ governs outcomes.

+Both must be active before execution may begin.

+### 13.4 STOP Law Activation

+The Bootloader activates STOP law under Governance:

+- STOP/0 — harmless halt
+- STOP/1 — posture violation
+- STOP/2 — authority violation
+- STOP/3 — Edition boundary violation
+- STOP/4 — chain‑level invalidity
+- STOP/5 — catastrophic invalidity (activation aborts)

+STOP law binds both GateZero™ and GateSigma™ and is supervised by Governance V7.1.

+### 13.5 Governance Handoff

+Execution may begin only if:

+- Edition physics is loaded,
+- GateZero™ is active,
+- GateSigma™ is active,
+- STOP law is active,
+- no STOP/5 is present,
+- Governance confirms no ambiguity and valid version alignment.

+The Bootloader then hands control to the runtime engine.

+The Bootloader remains resident to enforce STOP, admissibility, and continuation validity.

 ---

-<a name="14-termination-rules"></a>

-# **14. TERMINATION RULES**
+## 14. TERMINATION RULES

 Execution terminates when:

 - output is complete
 - constraints are satisfied
 - no further procedural steps exist
+- STOP conditions require halt
+- the Strategist closes the loop

+Termination must be explicit.

+No role may self‑extend execution.

 ---

-<a name="15-failure-modes--recovery"></a>

-# **15. FAILURE MODES & RECOVERY**
+## 15. FAILURE MODES & RECOVERY (Governance V7.1)

-If any violation occurs:
+Any violation triggers Governance STOP.

+Upon STOP:

-1. Halt execution immediately
+1. Halt execution immediately.
+2. Invoke Governance Recovery Protocol (V7.1).
-2. Identify the violation
+3. Identify the violation.
-3. Reassert Kernel rules
-4. Reinitialize the Bootloader
+4. Isolate the contaminated surface.
-5. Restart execution from a clean state
+5. Roll back to the last safe structural point.
+6. Re‑run Edition selection if needed.
+7. Re‑run Calculi loading if needed.
+8. Revalidate SCUs and Modules.
+9. Resume only after Strategist authorization.

-No role may continue after a violation.
+No role may continue after STOP.

-Recovery must always begin at the Kernel.
+Recovery must begin at the Kernel and proceed under Governance supervision.

 ---

-<a name="16-compliance"></a>

-# **16. COMPLIANCE**
+## 16. COMPLIANCE

 LCES must comply with:

-• safety rules
+- safety rules
-• ethical rules
+- ethical rules
-• procedural rules
+- procedural rules
-• edition‑specific constraints
+- edition‑specific constraints
-• STOP conditions
+- STOP conditions

 Compliance is mandatory and non‑waivable.

+Governance supervises compliance and triggers STOP on any violation.

 ---

-<a name="17-versioning"></a>

-# **17. VERSIONING**
+## 17. VERSIONING

 LCES uses semantic versioning:

-• MAJOR — constitutional changes
+- **MAJOR** — constitutional changes
-• MINOR — edition changes
+- **MINOR** — edition changes
-• PATCH — blueprint changes
+- **PATCH** — blueprint changes

 Versioning must reflect the true scope of change.

 No component may self‑version or downgrade constraints.

+Version mismatch, drift, or ambiguity triggers Governance STOP.

+Version alignment is mandatory across all layers.

 ---

+## 18. GOVERNANCE REFERENCE (V7.1)

+This Bootloader is governed by:

+- `/Governance/README.md` (Canonical Governance Layer V7.1)
+- `/Governance/STOP-Matrix.md`
+- `/Governance/Recovery-Protocol.md`
+- `/Governance/Governance-Safety-Matrix.md`

+No Bootloader behavior may override Governance.

+No runtime may continue if Governance signals STOP.
 ---